wp-plugins/redi-reservation/readme.txt

 4. Follow instuctions on the page to setup plugin
 5. Create new page and place {redi} in page content

-In case you have any problems with plugin installation, please don't hesitate to contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>
+In case you have any problems with plugin installation or you need some customization, please don't hesitate to contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

 == Screenshots ==
 1. ReDi Reservation Sample